Few-shot Neural Architecture Search: Methodology

 \subsection{Transfer Learning}

-Using the progressive split strategy, the number of sub-supernets grows exponentially with the number of nodes $n$.
-Directly training all the resulting sub-supernets can be computationally intractable and also goes against the insight of one-shot NAS.
-In this section, we describe how we use a transfer learning technique to accelerate the training procedure of sub-supernets.
+The number of sub-supernets grows exponentially with the number of split compound edges.
+Directly training all the resulting sub-supernets can be computationally intractable and also lose the benefit of one-shot NAS.
+In this section, we integrate the transfer learning technique to accelerate the training procedure of sub-supernets.

 Similar to how an architecture candidate $\mathcal{A}$ inherits weights $\mathcal{W}_{\mathcal{A}}$ from the supernet weights $\mathcal{W}_{\mathcal{S}}$, we allow a sub-supernet $\mathcal{S}^{\Omega^{'}}$ to inherit weights from its parent sub-supernet.
 For example, in Figure~\ref{fig:motivation}(b), after training the supernet of $\Omega_{A}$, the supernet of $\Omega_{B}$ and $\Omega_{C}$ can inherit the weights from shared operations in supernet of $\Omega_{A}$ as initialization and then start training.
-By using transfer learning, each sub-supernet only needs very small epochs to converge compared to training from scratch.
+Compared to training from scratch, each sub-supernet converges in only a few epochs with transfer learning.